Russian companies enter Indian e-trade platforms

 India has traditionally been one of Moscow's key trade and economic partners.
 As of January 1, 2022, the volume of accumulated investments from India into Moscow's economy amounted to USD 143.0 million.
 At the same time, the trade turnover between Moscow and Indian partners in 2021 increased by 43.5% compared to 2020 and amounted to USD 3,446.7 million.
 This was stated by the Minister of the Moscow City Government during his speech at the session denoted "Business Dialogue: Regional Cooperation as a Driver of Economic Development".

 "This year we are also tracing an intensified upward trend in the trade turnover.
 In the first half of 2022, an increase to USD 1,468.7 million was recorded.
-This is 6.3% more than compared to the same period last year.
+This is 6.3 per cent more than compared to the same period last year.
 We see great potential for promoting Russian companies' products on major trading sites in India, such as Flipkart," - Sergey Cheremyn commented.

 Integration of convenient payment and transportation systems for Russian businesses is currently underway.
 Sberbank and the Reserve Bank of India are developing an alternative to the SWIFT payment system for smooth bilateral trade.
 At the moment, payments are made under the "Ruble-Rupee" scheme.